We are sorry to hear of your difficulty conceiving.

-If the procedure is done during the early part of the clean days, you should perform bedikot as usual up until the procedure.
-You may then omit bedikot for the next few days until the bleeding subsides, taking care to perform a bedikah on day 7.
+You should perform bedikot as usual up to and including the morning of the procedure.
+Following the procedure, you may omit bedikot until any bleeding subsides, taking care to perform a bedikah on day seven.

 Please feel free to get back to us with any further questions.